Gibbie03/DeFiJerusalem/replit.md

   - **Overview Stats**: Total blacklisted, active threats, recent additions (24h/7d)
   - **Severity Breakdown**: Distribution by CRITICAL/HIGH/MEDIUM severity with total threat count
   - **Threat Type Analysis**: Top 5 most common threat types with visual progress bars and counts
+  - **Admin Deletion**: Each entry has a delete button allowing admins to remove false positives or resolved threats
   - The homepage displays a simple blacklist count for quick reference
 - **Test Drainer Protocols**: Three malicious test protocols (ETH Airdrop Claimer, Unisvvap, Vitalik Giveaway) are always visible in the protocol list to demonstrate the blacklisting system.
 These protocols are designed to trigger CRITICAL security alerts when scanned, scoring 160-215 points through detection of scam keywords, typosquatting, and known scam phrases.
 They persist in the database and survive background refreshes.
 - **Scanning Mechanism**: Supports manual security scanning triggered by a "Scan All" button and weekly automated scans.
 Scan results are stored persistently.